 The Mission of Augusta Christian Schools is to build Kingdom Leaders.
 The guidance department is here to support the academic, career, personal and social development of each student.
 We strive to lead all students to realize their full potential as disciple-makers and life long learners.

-Elementary Guidance Counselor
+Katherine Clair, Elementary and Middle School Guidance Counselor

 Important Guidance Information

 Click on a topic below for additional information.

 Students should consider taking AP and Honors classes.
 Colleges and technical schools look for rigorous courses on transcripts.
 Students should be cautious about choosing which subjects to take at the AP and Honors levels, however, so as not to jeopardize their GPA for college admittance and HOPE eligibility.
 Students should take AP and Honors courses in areas of their strengths.